int128/kustomize-action/README.md

       - run: find ${{ steps.kustomize.outputs.directory }}
 ```

-### Outcome
+### Example

-For example, when the pattern matches to the following files:
+When `pattern` of inputs matches to the following files:

 ```
 overlays/development/kustomization.yaml
 overlays/production/kustomization.yaml
 ```

-This action generates the following files:
+This action writes the generated manifests to a temporary directory, such as:

 ```
 /tmp/somewhere/overlays/development/generated.yaml
 /tmp/somewhere/overlays/production/generated.yaml
 ```

-You can get the base directory `/tmp/somewhere` from `outputs.directory`.
+You can get the directory `/tmp/somewhere` from `directory` of outputs.

 ## Inputs